 For many traders, technical analysis is the go-to method for turning a profit in the financial markets.
-With so many chart patterns and indicators, it’s easy to get lost in the weeds when developing a trading strategy.
+However, with an abundance of chart patterns and indicators to consider, it’s easy to become lost in the details when crafting a trading strategy.
 One common mistake traders make is focusing solely on a single timeframe for both identifying trends and determining specific entry and exit points.
 Unfortunately, this approach can result in missing the forest for the trees.

 What is Multi-Time Frame Analysis?

-Multi-time frame analysis is the process of viewing the same asset under different timeframes.
-For example, a swing trader might use a daily chart to see the long-term trend and then a 4-hour chart to find specific entry and exit points.
+A multi-timeframe analysis is a trading strategy that involves examining an asset under different timeframes.
+To illustrate, a swing trader might use a daily chart to identify the long-term trend and then switch to a 4-hour chart to pinpoint specific entry and exit points.

-The optimal timeframes for identifying trends and entry points depend on the type of trade and holding period.
+The ideal timeframe for spotting trends and entry points varies depending on the type of trade and holding period.
 As a general rule, traders should aim for a ratio of 1:4 or 1:6, such as using a 1-hour chart for entries and a 4-hour chart for identifying trends.